TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 ## User parameters

 The tracking algorithm has a set of user adjusted parameters that can optimize tracking accuracy.
 The parameters are particularly relevant for optimal tracking of objects that are constrained to a specific area such as flowers.
 It is important to note, however, that the tracking algorithm can be used to track any objects.
 The tracking algorithm can be applied both offline (on a set of detections/annotations that have already been produced) or online (real-time tracking frame per frame).
 The speed of the tracking algorithm depends on the computational power available as well as the number of objects that are being tracked.
+The method is fast, however.
+Tracking of a series containing 85 objects ran at 0.02 seconds per frame.

 As the wind shifts, the flower heads changes direction.
 This can happen instantaneously (i.e. between two consecutive frames).
 As they are constrained by their stalk, there is a limit to the distance they can move.